by Jefferson Ellison. August 17, 2020.

 I have to admit that the idea of shame being attached to privilege sounds like some bullshit.
 Being embarrassed that you're in a better position than others because you don't want the attention, or because you "just want to fit in" is a valid emotion, but it ignores such greater societal norms and privileges that it becomes moot.
 By definition, shame is a painful feeling of humiliation or distress caused by the consciousness of wrong or foolish behavior.
 There is nothing foolish or wrong about having privilege.
 While in certain circles, having access, money and/or power may be humiliating or stressful (depending on the rules of the environment), the ability to remove yourself out of the negative environment and place yourself in safer spaces, negates any humiliation or distress because your privileges make those things an active choice.
 Except for when it comes to being Black.

 The Black experience in America is littered with contradictions, false choices, and conflation.
 It is also rooted in White supremacy.
 Because of this, there is no privilege that can remove Black people from the situation that is causing distress, creating a cycle of constant shame.
 That "shame" manifests in the presence of anecdotal privileges that go against the standard Black narrative and universal truths around the Black experience.
-White Supremacy takes those specific facts, and uses them to negate systemic truths in a way that is blatant and dishonest and can be gaslighting.
-Black people who find themselves with privilege tend to know this and then find themselves in a painful intersection of their truth and the greater truth.
-The shame can also merge with fear, which will then control how Black people maneuver their privilege within a White-led society.
+White Supremacy takes those specific facts and uses them to negate systemic truths in a way that is blatant and dishonest, and can be gaslighting.
+Black people who find themselves with privilege tend to know this and find themselves in a painful intersection of their truth and the greater truth.
+The shame can also merge with fear, which then often controls how Black people maneuver their privilege within a White-led society.

 This is most blatant when looking at Black institutions and Black culture.
 The internet is filled with conspiracies around Black wealth and Black agency.
 Social organizations like "The Divine Nine" are seen as cults and Business associations like The Boule, The Links or Jack and Jil (for the kids) are framed as evil chapters of The Illuminati.
 Some may argue that the conspiracies come from simple ignorance and fear of the unknown - even if that were the case, it'd still be racist so let's not go there.
 More importantly, all of the organizations listed above are Black responses to White society.
 No one ever thinks that Tri Delta or Chi Omega is a cult.
 Everyone loves when the Junior Assembly of The Mythical Realm of Rhododendron presents their children to society.
 But when Black people do the exact thing, the exact same way it's treated as a cultural uprising.
 It's almost as if the elevation of Black culture and successful Black assimilation flies directly in the face of American values... but I digress.